FRC1257/robotics-training/docs/frc/1-Basics/1c-Architecture.md

 ## RobotContainer.java

-This is the biggest file in the template and the most important.
+This is the biggest file in the template and probably the most important.
 This file can be thought of as almost a map or blueprint of how the entire robot is put together.
 This file contains all the different components of the robot and brings them all together into a coherent system.

 Our template has a lot of components missing that are supposed to be filled in.
 To see a fully completed version of `RobotContainer`, please see our version in the 2020 robot: [`RobotContainer.java`](https://github.com/FRC1257/2020-Robot/blob/master/src/main/java/frc/robot/RobotContainer.java).